WojciechMatuszewski/programming-notes/aws/serverless/appsync.md

 This is the approach I would recommend anyone uses.

-With pipeline resolvers, you do not have to introduce intermediate types, you instead introduce intermediate resolver which will hydrate the results.

-With _pipeline resolvers_ we would be able to get back to our previous schema definition
+With pipeline resolvers, you do not have to introduce intermediate types, you instead introduce intermediate resolver which will hydrate the results.With _pipeline resolvers_ we would be able to get back to our previous schema definition

 ```graphql
 type Query {